We all know how important hose is for a gardener to make the watering job easy and fun. But it needs to be well

 Step 2: Use a Hanger

 You can simply extend the life of your garden hose by using a hanger.
-You should use a hanger to store the hose after you work done with a hose.
-You can buy a hanger with a very small amount of dollars or build by yourself using some old idle materials around you.
-I am pretty sure, what you invest on hanger for hose, in return you will get a multiplied benefits.
+You should use a hanger to store the hose after your work is done with a hose.
+You can buy a hanger with a very small amount of dollars or build it by yourself using some old idle materials around you.
+I am pretty sure, what you invest on a hanger for hose, in return you will get a multiplied benefits.